waldoapp/wdio-service/Readme.md

 [![CI](https://github.com/waldoapp/wdio-service/actions/workflows/build.yaml/badge.svg)](https://github.com/waldoapp/wdio-service/actions/workflows/build.yaml)

-WebdriverIO service that provides a better integration into [Waldo](https://www.waldo.com/scripting).
+A WebdriverIO service that provides better integration with [Waldo](https://www.waldo.com/scripting).

-What this package provide:
+This package provides:

-- Automatic configuration of Waldo as the webdriver endpoint
+- Automatic configuration of Waldo as the webdriver endpoint.
-- A set of additional commands to ease mobile testing
+- A collectin of additional commands to ease mobile testing.
-- TypeScript definition for the options and mobile specific capabilities
+- A TypeScript definition for the options and mobile-specific capabilities.

 ## Installation

-The easiest way is to keep `@waldoapp/wdio-service` as a devDependency in your `package.json` via:
+The easiest way to install this package is to define `@waldoapp/wdio-service` as a device dependency (`devDependency`) in your `package.json`:

 ```sh
 npm install @waldoapp/wdio-service --save-dev
 ```

-Instructions on how to install `WebdriverIO` can be found [here.](https://webdriver.io/docs/gettingstarted)
+Instructions on how to install `WebdriverIO` can be found [here](https://webdriver.io/docs/gettingstarted).

 ## Configuration

-To use the Waldo service you'll need to provide a valid Waldo API token.
-The token can be provided via the environment variable `WALDO_API_TOKEN` or via the `key` option in your `wdio.conf.ts` file.
+To use the Waldo service, you need to provide a valid Waldo API token.
+This token can be specified by defining the `WALDO_API_TOKEN` environment variable, or by including the `key` option in your `wdio.conf.ts` file.

-The token can either be a user-scoped token for development found in the [user settings](https://app.waldo.com/settings/profile) or an application-scoped CI token found in the App Configuration.
+The API token can be either a user-scoped token for development found in the [“Profile” tab of your Waldo account settings](https://app.waldo.com/settings/profile), or an application-scoped CI token found in the [“General” tab of the “Configuration”](https://app.waldo.com/applications/0/configurations/general) for your app.

 ```ts
 // wdio.conf.ts